Grab your favorite toy car, truck, plane or train to paint with cars. Watch the vehicle make fun paint tracks on paper.

 If you haven’t tried this yet, it’s the perfect project for young toddlers who may be especially interested in trains, trucks, cars, and the like!

-The setup is easy and did I mention, it’s fun – even for adults like me!
+The setup is easy and did we mention, it’s fun – even for adults!

 - Collect wheeled vehicles